zhangy72/MetaDomain/README.md

 # License

-Copyright (C) 2014 Yuan Zhang, Yanni Sun.
+Copyright (C) 2014 Yuan Zhang and Yanni Sun.

 You may redistribute this software under the terms of GNU GENERAL PUBLIC LICENSE.